|

 Click for larger view |

-Oblique 3D Lidar Image - Carsington Reservoir The last available lidar trace and it is a good one.
-A very prominent agger heading for what is now a flooded valley of Carsington Reservoir.
+Oblique 3D Lidar Image - Carsington Reservoir The last visible lidar trace before the road disappears under the reservoir - but it is a good one.
+A very prominent agger heading for what is now a flooded valley of the reservoir.
 During the reservoir construction works significant Roman remains were revealed plus there were earlier finds of 2 of those lead pigs stamped with the mark of Lutudarum. |

 Click for larger view |